 WHO: Alpinists and snow campers

-Cookware& stove recommendations: You might pair a hardwearing stainless steel pot with an extremely hot stove that runs on hot white gas, like the extreme-condition MSR XGK-EX.
+COOKWARE & STOVE RECOMMENDATIONS: You might pair a hardwearing stainless steel pot with an extremely hot stove that runs on hot white gas, like the extreme-condition MSR XGK-EX.
 But the most efficient choice for general alpine adventures is a windproof stove system that comes with its own specially designed pot and works in harsh alpine conditions.
 Stove systems such as the MSR Reactor or WindBurner—the two fastest and most fuel-efficient stove systems in challenging weather—will actually be lighter than a traditional stove when you consider how much less fuel you’ll need to use and carry.
-This speed and efficiency also makes stove systems a great choice for fast-packers looking to conserve fuel weight.
+This speed and efficiency also make stove systems a great choice for fast-packers looking to conserve fuel weight.

 WHO: Large groups of backpackers hiking to camp